prototypefund/reproducible-website/_docs/timestamps.md

 --------------

-Some tools used in build processes, like code or documentation generator, write timestamps which will create unreproducible build products.
+Some tools used in build processes, like code or documentation generators, write timestamps which will create unreproducible build products.

 The Debian reproducible builds effort proposed the `SOURCE_DATE_EPOCH` environment variable to address the problem.
-Tools that support it[^list] will use its value—a number of seconds since January 1st 1970, 00:00 UTC—when set instead of the current date and time.
+Tools that support it[^list] will use its value—a number of seconds since January 1st 1970, 00:00 UTC—instead of the current date and time (when set).
 The variable has been [formally defined](https://reproducible-builds.org/specs/source-date-epoch/) in the hope of wider adoption.